 Self-help Groups in SUNI-SEA

-The contribution of self-help groups to prevention and control of hypertension and diabetes will be an important part of the research, because they link NCD prevention and management to social security and poverty reduction.
-Recently, the Lancet Taskforce for NCD and economics has underlined the importance of this linkage.
+The contribution of self-help groups to prevent and control of hypertension and diabetes will be an important part of the research because they link NCD prevention and management to social security and poverty reduction.
+Recently, the Lancet Taskforce on NCDs and economics has underlined the importance of this connection.

-For the purposes of this project, topics related to health, including gender, will be the primary focus.
+For the purposes of this project, the clubs’ work on health, including gender, will be the primary focus.
 Since HelpAge applies the OPA model also in African countries, lessons learned from the SUNI-SEA project could be applied to other continents as well.
 Learn more about OPA model.